ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a child's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Doctors use the following stages to describe NHL in children:

 Describes cancer that occurs in only one area, either above or below the diaphragm, the large breathing muscle that separates the chest and abdomen.

-Describes a tumor that may occur in one area and surrounding lymph nodes, or it may be found in two or more lymph nodes or other areas on the same side of the diaphragm.
+Describes a tumor that may occur in one area and surrounding lymph nodes, or it may be found in 2 or more lymph nodes or other areas on the same side of the diaphragm.

 Any of these 4 situations applies: